sofianedjerbi/BestViewDistance/README.md

 #   OnLogin: 4 # View Distance assigned on login.
 I advise you to set the same value as Min
 #   OnTeleport: 4 # View distance when the player teleport himself (I suggest you to keep this value between 3 and 8) Reduce bandwidth lags
 #   UnsetTeleportViewDelay: 3 # Delay in seconds to unset OnTeleport view when teleport.
 #   CalculationDelay: 1 # Delay between ASYNC calculations.
 Keep it above 1.
-NEED RESTART, DOES NOT AFFECT PERFORMANCES.
+NEED RESTART, DOES NOT AFFECT Settings.
 #   SetViewDelay: 15 # Delay between applying calculations.
 Keep it above 5.
 A little number will make view distance change faster.
-NEED RESTART, AFFECT PERFORMANCES.
+NEED RESTART, AFFECT Settings.
 # Performances:
 #   PingForReduction: 550 # If your ping is higher than this value, then your view distance will be reduced.
 Keep it above 400.
 #   PingForAugmentation: 90 # If your ping is less than this value, then your view distance will be increased.
 Keep it below 100.
-#   TPSLimit: 19.5 # If the tps are above this value, the ReductionIndice is reduced.
+#   tpsLimit: 19.5 # If the tps are above this value, the ReductionIndice is reduced.
 If the tps are below this value, the ReductionIndice will increase.
-#   TPSChangeIndice: 0.01 # How much the reduction indice will be decreased/increased par calculations.
+#   tpsChangeIndice: 0.01 # How much the reduction indice will be decreased/increased par calculations.
 Keep this value between 0.1 and 0.01 (10% and 1%) 0.05 = 5%
 #   MaxReductionIndice: 0.75 # Maximum value of the reduction indice.
 #   AFKTimer: 90 # Seconds before getting "AFK" and get his view distance reduced to "Min" value.
 Keep this value over 60.
 (Doesn't affect gameplay)
 #   UseTasks: true # Use Task instead of ScheduleSync.
 Set this to "false" will kill lags, but the view distance will take more time to change.
 AFFECT PERFORMANCES A LOT.
 # Other:
-#   ReduceViewOnTeleport: true # Reduce the view when player teleport himself.
+#   UseTeleportView: true # Reduce the view when player teleport himself.
 (Portals too) NEED RESTART
 #   HideVdistLine4: false # Hide vdist.line4 (in messages.yml) when players uses /vdist
 #   SafePing: 1 # Minimum ping required for calculations.
 Set it to 0 or -1 for local hosting.
 Keep this value below 1
 #   CheckUpdate: true # You should keep this to true.
 It check if your plugins version is the latest.
 THIS DOES NOT IMPACT PERFORMANCES, NEED RESTART